 All American Club Award Program

 The All American Club Award was established to encourage clubs to share their activities and expertise with other clubs within their respective regions and with the clubs of the American Federation of Mineralogical Societies.
 This was done by the seven regional federations and the AFMS in 1967.
 It was also meant to provide an organized approach to an historical record of a club�s activities, and provide a means for national recognition of these exceptional clubs.

 The Award focuses on the efforts of each club to be a good neighbor, support other clubs and government initiatives, and provide an avenue of learning and growth for its members, among other things.
 Each report is read and judged for completeness and quality, as well as inclusion of those activities thought to make a well-rounded club.
 This is not a competition between clubs, but rather a competition of each club against a �national standard�, established by a committee of judges and regional chairmen.

 The Award is broken into two categories: large clubs (100 members or more) and small clubs (less than 100 members).
 Junior clubs with five or more members can also submit entries.
 Gold, Silver and Bronze awards are given, based on a point-count system.

-2017 - What you need to know about the All American Club Yearbook
+2022 - What you need to know about the All American Club Yearbook

-The All American Club Award is given to the individual club Yearbook, highlighting a club�s activities for the past year.
-Group activities, individual member participation, workshops and shows are all part of a great club.
-Credit is given for member attendance at regional and national shows, holding officer positions on various committees, writing to state representatives, involvement in ALAA, and junior programs and workshops - activities that reflect an active club that makes membership worthwhile for everyone.
+The All American Club Award is given to the individual club Yearbook, highlighting a club�s activities for the past year, including group activities, individual member participation, workshops and shows.
+Credit is given for attendance at regional and national shows, participation at meetings, holding officer positions on various committees, writing to state representatives, and involvement in ALAA - all these activities reflect an active club that makes membership worthwhile for everyone.
 The AACA awards are recognition of these activities, with bronze, silver and gold levels and an overall 1st place gold award.

-Still relevant is the guide on the AFMS web site written by John Washburn. �An All American Club Yearbook: A Guide for Preparation.� This gives an explanation of each section, and what judges look for in rating the entries.
+Take advantage of the guide that is on the AFMS site written by John Washburn. �An All American Club Yearbook: A Guide for Preparation.� This gives an explanation of each section, and what judges look for in rating the entries.
 It also highlights areas that are usually the weakest for many clubs and offers suggestions to improve those areas, as well as hints and tips for organizing the book.

-© 1998-2014 American Federation of Mineralogical
+� 1998-2020 American Federation of Mineralogical